 3. Bauhaus Design

-The work of Walter Gropius, which evolved into the German design school Bauhaus, is a key influence on Steve Jobs’ design philosophy.
-The building which gave the school its name was built as a total work of art, with every element taken into consideration.
+The work of Walter Gropius, which evolved into the German design school Bauhaus, is a key influence on Steve Jobs' design philosophy.
+Bauhaus treated the building, the object, the typography, and the surrounding experience as parts of one designed system.

 4. His Father's Fence Building

-While helping his father build a fence around his Los Altos home, Jobs’ father told him they’re going to make the back of the fence just as beautiful as the front.
-Confused, Jobs asked why he should bother, saying nobody would know the difference.
-“You’d know”, his father told him.
+While helping his father build a fence around the Los Altos home, Jobs' father told him they were going to make the back of the fence just as beautiful as the front.
+Jobs asked why they should bother, since nobody would know the difference.
+"You'd know," his father told him.

 5. Secrets of the Little Blue Box